capyBearista/capyBearista/README.md

 ---

+### 🛠️ Skills & Tools

+- **Languages:** C++, Bash, Python, HTML & CSS
+- **Tools:** Docker + Compose, Git, Linux, VS Code
+- **Other:** Markdown, Technical Documentation, Networking

+---

 ### 🌈 More About Me

--  🔭 Currently working on a wiki covering how I set up said home server as a total beginner.
+-  🔭 Currently working on the network analyzer.
 -  🔍 Looking for help with an Obsidian to GitHub Wiki Sync tool!
 -  📫 You can reach me at capyBearista@gmail.com.
 - 📷 I adore photography—ask me about my favorite shots :)

----

-### 🛠️ Skills & Tools

-- Languages: C++, Bash, Python, HTML & CSS
-- Tools: Docker + Compose, Git, Linux, VS Code
-- Other: Markdown, Technical Documentation

 ---